PeopleForBikes/map-tools/README.md

 Example: [Santa Fe, NM City Ratings](https://cityratings.peopleforbikes.org/wp-content/uploads/2018/04/santafeNM.pdf)

 #### Create Map with GIS Editor
 To replicate the heat map using a GIS editing program, assign colors as follows.
 Do not assign colors to blocks lacking a BNA score.
+Using this method, census blocks that are 100% water will not be removed from the image, as they would with the programmatic method.

 | Block score   | Hex color  |
 ----------------|:----------:|